aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 Continuous migration
 ''''''''''''''''''''

-The recommended continuous migration method is used by default in the tool and taken as a method to follow in this guide.
+The continuous migration method is used by default in the console and taken as a method to follow in this guide.
 The continuous migration keeps the source database operational during the migration.
 This method uses `logical replication <https://www.postgresql.org/docs/current/logical-replication.html>`_, which enables data transfer not only for the data that has already been there in the source database when triggering the migration but also for any data written to the source database during the migration.

 .. important::